ZDroid/XDroid/README.md

 $ ./XDroid.py
 ```

-Bot sends random greeting when join a channel.
+Bot sends random greeting when it joins a channel.

 Press <kbd>Ctrl</kbd> + <kbd>C</kbd> in console to kill bot.